replicatedhq/troubleshoot.sh/content/docs/preflight/executing.md

 weight: 30020
 ---

-Before you can run preflight checks, you need to have a client-only component available.
+Before preflight checks can run, you need to have a client-only component available.
 Nothing needs to be installed in the cluster.
 The Preflight client utility is packaged as a kubectl plugin, and can be installed using [krew](https://krew.dev).
 For instructions on how to install krew, visit [https://github.com/kubernetes-sigs/krew/#installation](https://github.com/kubernetes-sigs/krew/#installation).
 For most supported platforms, Replicated has created an easy-to-use krew installer that can be found at [krew.sh](https://krew.sh).

 The following command will install krew and the preflight plugin: